 Sbiten is a traditional wintertime honey-based beverage popular in Russia that has been around since the 12th century.
 It was served from copper samovars by the sbitenshchik or sbiten makers, who brewed it on street corners and sold it to the eager and frost-bitten public.
 Sbiten fell out of favor with the advent of tea and coffee in the 19th century, but a renewed interest in this old-time drink is taking place now.

-Like mead and medovukha (a cheaper, faster version of mead), sbiten is a honey-based beverage made with honey, water, spices, and jam.
-It can be alcoholic by adding wine or nonalcoholic.
-The key is good-quality honey and spices.
+Like mead and medovukha (a cheaper, faster version of mead), sbiten is made with honey, water, spices, and jam.
+The key to excellent sbiten is good-quality honey and spices.
 As you might expect, the ratios of these ingredients depend on the family making the drink.

 The word sbiten is from the Russian verb sbit, which means to beat and refers to the herbs and spices being pounded in a mortar.
 Some add red wine or vodka or brandy to the basic ingredients to make this a potent potable.

 There are many recipes for sbiten.
 The jam proportion in this recipe is higher than the honey, whereas you will find as much as 2 cups of honey in other recipes and only 2 tablespoons of jam.